MOMINCKS/HKBudgetNLP/README.md

 ### HKBudgetNLP

-This text summarization aims to extract the most important sentences and words from the Hong Kong Financial Budget 2020-21, which has 84 sentences and 822 different words (including a few kinds of punctuations), using TFDIF score.
+This text summarization aims to extract the most important sentences and words from the Hong Kong Financial Budget 2020-21, which has 84 sentences and 822 different words (including a few kinds of punctuations), using TFIDF score.
 After this algorithm, there will be 5 sentences left as the summary for the whole text and and 81 important words will be selected.

 ### Process: